Santa Cruz Island Galapagos, Ecuador

 Pikaia Lodge is named after the archipelago's Pikaia Gracilens, an extinct species which evolved more than 500million years ago and was a precursor of modern vertebrates, including humans.
 The lodge is located at 1,300 feet above sea level in the highlands of Santa Cruz Island in the heart of the archipelago and is close to some of the best land and sea visitor sites of the Galapagos National Park.
 The lodge affords 14 spacious and comfortable guest rooms with panoramic floor-to-ceiling windows and private shaded terraces with breathtaking views.

-Pikaia Lodge operates a varied schedule of daily land and boat excursions in small groups on their private yacht, M/Y Pikaia I. There is so much to see, do and explore in the Galapagos - observe wildlife, go hiking, swimming, sea kayaking and snorkeling.
+Pikaia Lodge operates a varied schedule of daily land and boat excursions in small groups on their private yacht, M/Y Pikaia I. There is so much to see, do and explore in the Galapagos - observe wildlife, go hiking, swimming, sea kayaking and snorkelling.
 Scuba diving, fishing and mountain biking can also be arranged.
 The lodge also hosts fascinating scientific talks on the local flora and fauna.

 Pikaia Lodge has 14 spacious rooms and suites with panoramic floor-to-ceiling windows, private shaded terraces or balconies with breathtaking views of Santa Cruz and the Pacific Ocean beyond.
 Designed with a modern but cosy contemporary style, the rooms are naturally well-lit and ventilated.